Five minutes with Moniek Vanden Berghe

 ECT: As well as your design work, you also run regular workshops.
 Why do you enjoy teaching?

 MVB: I like being together with other people who love flowers and I enjoy helping people to understand why an arrangement works, or doesn’t work.
 My role is to teach the students on my courses to look more deeply at what they are making.

 ECT: And what should they be looking for?

 MVB: The balance, the harmony, the contrast.
 Everything you do in an arrangement, you should do for a reason.

-Moniek will be leading a three hour workshop at her studio near Ghent as part of our Fleurcreatif Autumn Floral Workshop Adventure in October.
-Read all about it here
+Moniek will be leading a two and a half hour workshop at Chateau d'Auvers-sur-Oise as part of our Fleur Créatif Workshop programme in Paris in May.
+Find out more here